Miri Rubin

 In 2012 she gave a Turku Agora Lecture.
 In 2017 she gave the Wiles Lectures at Queen's University Belfast.
+In 2024, she delivered the Gifford Lectures on The Feminine and the Religious Imagination at the University of Aberdeen.

 Her books have been well received in newspapers and academic journals.
 The Guardian calls her Hollow Crown "a magnificent history of the late Middle Ages".
 The TLS reviews her Cities of Strangers as a "thoughtful and pioneering book".

+Between 2020 - 2025, Rubin served as president of the Jewish Historical Society of England.